This post may contain affiliate links. Please read our disclosure policy.

 Sheet Pan Baked Chicken and Potatoes Recipe

-This sheet pan baked chicken and potatoes recipe is super easy and makes a delicious and comforting dinner that the whole family will love!
+This sheet pan baked chicken and potatoes recipe is super easy and makes a delicious and comforting dinner that your family will love!
+Rosemary, thyme, and sage are the stars.

 Prep: 10 minutes